theshadow27/docs-mcp-server/README.md

 The `npx` approach will use the default data directory on your system (typically in your home directory), ensuring consistency between server and CLI.

-The main commands available are:

-- `scrape`: Scrapes and indexes documentation from a URL.
-- `search`: Searches the indexed documentation.
-- `list`: Lists all indexed libraries.
-- `remove`: Removes indexed documentation.
-- `fetch-url`: Fetches a single URL and converts to Markdown.
-- `find-version`: Finds the best matching version for a library.

 See the [CLI Command Reference](#cli-command-reference) below for detailed command usage.

 ## Configuration

-The following environment variables are supported to configure the embedding model behavior:
+The following environment variables are supported to configure the embedding model behavior.
+Specify them in your `.env` file or pass them as `-e` flags when running the server via Docker or npx.

 ### Embedding Model Configuration